 In many cases, the non-custodial parent is not employed.
-Lack of employment does not remove the obligation for paying child support; rather, courts may assign payments by calculating what somebody working a forty-hour week at a minimum wage job might earn.
+Lack of employment does not remove the obligation for paying child support; rather, courts may assign payments by calculating what somebody working a forty-hour workweek at minimum wage might earn.
 Even parents who are full-time students or under the age of 18 are responsible for paying support.

 How Are Child Support Payments Made?

-Once specific payment amounts have been determined, the non-custodial parent can arrange for necessary funds to be taken out of each paycheck.
-This is typically the easiest approach to paying child support.
+Once specific payment amounts have been determined, the non-custodial parent can arrange for necessary funds to be taken out of each paycheck which is typically the easiest approach to paying child support.
 However, non-custodial parents are also permitted to send child support payments directly to the State Disbursement Unit.
-Additionally, online systems exist for fulfilling child support obligations.
-Approved options include e-childsPay and ExpertPay.

 Under Texas’ contempt of court rules, non-custodial parents can be sent to jail for failing to abide by court orders – this includes failure to pay mandated child support.
 Each violation could result in fines of up to $500 and up to six months behind bars.

 In select cases, it may be possible to modify child support arrangements.
 Modifications are typically due to recent joblessness, medical issues, or other matters that make it difficult to abide by child support obligations.
-Modification is not possible unless the original child support order was created (or last modified) at least three years ago or there is is a substantial change in circumstances.
-Additionally, the original payment amount must differ from the proposed payment amount by at least $100 or 20 percent.
+Modifications are not possible unless the original child support order was created (or last modified) at least three years ago or there has been a substantial change in circumstances.
+Additionally, the original amount must differ from the proposed payment amount by at least $100 or 20 percent.

 Can Child Support Be Paid As a Lump Sum?